A conservation area is an area considered to be of:

 * Currently no character statement

-How does living in a conservation area affect me?
+How living in a conservation area can affect you

 You may need planning permission for minor changes to your property.